ureber/ureber.github.io/index.md

 layout: default
 ---

-## Computational social scientist<br>studying biodiversity policy
+## Computational social scientist<br>studying environmental politics

 [About](#about) \| [Research](#research) \| [Publications](#publications) \| [Teaching](#teaching) \| [Contact](#contact)

 ### <a name="about"></a>About

-I am a postdoctoral researcher at the [Swiss Federal Institute for Forest, Snow and Landscape Research WSL](https://www.wsl.ch/en/index.html) in Zürich, where I am a member of the [land-use systems group](https://www.wsl.ch/en/about-wsl/research-units/land-change-science/land-use-systems.html).
-Using computational methods, I study the Swiss biodiversity policy.
+I am a postdoctoral researcher at the [Swiss Federal Institute of Aquatic Science and Technology (Eawag)](https://www.eawag.ch/en/) in Zürich, where I am a member of the [
+Policy Analysis and Environmental Governance group (PEGO)](https://www.eawag.ch/en/department/ess/main-focus/pego/).
+My current work in the [TRAPEGO project](https://www.ipw.unibe.ch/about_us/people/research_projects_ingold/research_projects_ingold/9/land_use_and_biodiversity/index_eng.html) focuses on the role of evidence in pesticide governance.
+Most of the evidence I produce is based on the analysis of texts.

+More broadly, my research interests include environmental politics, political communication, public discourses, and computational methods for content and network analysis.

-Prior to that, I was a doctoral student and research assistant at the [Institute of Communication and Media Studies](https://www.ikmb.unibe.ch/index_eng.html) at the [University of Bern](https://www.unibe.ch/index_eng.html).
-I hold a master's degree in geography from the University of Bern.
+Befor I joined PEGO, I was a postdoctoral researcher at the [Swiss Federal Institute for Forest, Snow and Landscape Research (WSL)](https://www.wsl.ch/en/index.html) and did my doctorate at the [University of Bern](https://www.unibe.ch/index_eng.html).
+I also hold a master's degree in geography from the University of Bern.

-My research interests include environmental policy, political communication, transnational issues, and computational methods for content and network analysis.

 ### <a name="research"></a>Research

-As part of the [Blue Green Biodiversity research initiative BGB](https://www.wsl.ch/en/about-wsl/programmes-and-initiatives/blue-green-biodiversity-research-initiative.html), I evaluate the performance of Swiss biodiversity policy over the last decades.
-To this end, I work closely with the [policy analysis and environmental governance group](https://www.eawag.ch/en/department/ess/main-focus/pego/) at EAWAG.
+As part of the [Blue Green Biodiversity research initiative BGB](https://www.wsl.ch/en/about-wsl/programmes-and-initiatives/blue-green-biodiversity-research-initiative.html), I evaluated the performance of Swiss biodiversity policy over the last decades.

 <img src="images/net_3.png" alt="Climate change hyperlink and discourse network">
 <p><small>The transnational climate change debate online: Nodes represent actors, ties represent hyperlinks in the bottom network and common topics in the top network, colors represent the actors' countries (Reber & Häussler, work in progress).</small></p>